umakantsharmacedcoss/developer-documentation/source/includes/_plugin_extending_integrations.md

 }
 ```

 Integrating 3rd party services in Mautic can be done by defining an Integration class for the service.
-For example, the MauticSocialBundle has several social media service classes defined in \Addons\MauticSocialBundle\Integration.
+For example, the MauticSocialBundle has several social media service classes defined in \Plugins\MauticSocialBundle\Integration.
 Each integration class handles the authorization process, integration configuration, etc.

 #### Integration Class

- Each addon can have multiple integrations by defining each as it's own Integration class in the bundle's Integration folder.
-The class should extend `\Mautic\AddonBundle\Integration\AbstractIntegration`.
+ Each plugin can have multiple integrations by defining each as it's own Integration class in the bundle's Integration folder.
+The class should extend `\Mautic\PluginBundle\Integration\AbstractIntegration`.
 It defines the integration and provides a number of helper functions including OAuth authorization/request signing functions.

 #### Integration Image

- Each integration is displayed on a "card" in the Manage Addons area.
+ Each integration is displayed on a "card" in the Manage Plugins area.
 To set an image for the integration, include an image in the bundle's Assets\img.
 It should be 128x128px, be in a png, and have the same name as returned by `getName()` as lower case.
-For example, `\MauticAddon\HelloWorldBundle\Integration\MarsIntegration` should have an image `addons\HelloWorldBundle\Assets\img\mars.png`.
+For example, `\MauticPlugin\HelloWorldBundle\Integration\MarsIntegration` should have an image `plugins\HelloWorldBundle\Assets\img\mars.png`.

 #### Authorization